zloirock/core-js/CONTRIBUTING.md

 ```
 $ npm run build
 ```
-- For running global version unit test case use this file:
+- For running the global version of the unit test case use this file:
 ```
 tests/tests.html
 ```
-- For running the `pure` version unit test case use this file:
+- For running the pure version of the unit test case use this file:
 ```
 tests/pure.html
 ```